DataRobot raises $50 million more to accelerate enterprise AI adoption

 Using DataRobot, data scientists can explore, combine, and shape datasets into assets ready for AI models courtesy of self-service tools.
 The platform supports a range of data types and content from traditional tabular data in rows and columns to free-form text, images, and geospatial data.

-DataRobot recently launched AI Catalog, which leverages tech from Cursor, a company DataRobot acquired in February 2019.
-It’s designed to help users find data in large organizations and understand how to make it searchable and sharable to bolster collaboration.
-AI Catalog complements MLOps, a DataRobot service introduced late last year.
-MLOps takes existing solutions for modeling and combines them with tools from AI operations company ParallelM, which was acquired by DataRobot in June 2019.
+The company recently launched AI Catalog, which leverages tech from Cursor, a startup DataRobot acquired in February 2019.
+AI Catalog is designed to help users find data in large organizations and understand how to make it searchable and sharable to bolster collaboration.
+It complements MLOps, a DataRobot service introduced late last year.
+MLOps takes existing solutions for modeling and combines them with tools from AI operations company ParallelM, which DataRobot acquired in June 2019.
 MLOps operates atop Apache Spark and Kubernetes and comes with tools to help organizations deploy models in production, including a dashboard for automatically identifying systems that need to be retrained to improve performance.

 The new round brings DataRobot’s total raised to over $750 million, following a $206 million series E in September 2019.
 This makes the company one of the top-funded AI startups in the world.